Gosaikunda Lake Trek - 8 Days

 For Buddhists, the lake is a place of peace and meditation.
 Its calm surroundings, with snowy mountains all around, make it a perfect spot for reflection and spiritual connection.

 Gosaikunda is also a beautiful natural place.
 It is part of Langtang National Park and is surrounded by amazing mountain views.
-Many pilgrims and trekkers visit the lake, especially during the Janai Purnima festival in August.
+Many pilgrims and trekkers visit the lake, especially during the Janai Purnima festival (in August).
 At that time, thousands of people come to pray and take a holy bath in the lake.

 The mix of religious importance, cultural traditions, and stunning natural beauty makes Gosaikunda Lake a very special destination.